Clun Forest sheep: Breed characteristics

 The Clun Forest sheep is a medium-sized dark faced sheep that is known for its hardiness, long life, fertility and good mothering abilities.
 A Clun ewe will usually produce twins which will grow very quickly due to the high butterfat content of her milk.

-The most striking feature of the Clun is the face, which is a rich dark color, rather narrow, and free from wool except for a woolen top knot.
+The most striking feature of the Clun is the face, which is a rich dark colour, rather narrow, and free from wool except for a woolen top knot.
 The ears are held upright, giving the sheep a very alert and lively appearance.
-The sheep's powerful build is emphasized by its strong muscular neck and a long broad back.
+The sheep's powerful build is emphasised by its strong muscular neck and a long broad back.
 Legs below the hock should be as free from wool as possible, while the fleece itself should be uniform in staple length, colour and texture from head to tail.

 Meat

-Clun Forest sheep are very well adapted to grassfed farming.
+Clun Forest sheep are very well adapted to grass-fed farming.
 Lambs consistently reach a market weight of 100 lbs.
 (45 kg) at seven to eight months on grass alone.
 The meat is lean and of mild flavour.